Toxic Hot Seat Screening in Pittsburgh!

 - Naturally Simple for Baby - oh so soft baby massage oil (includes Green Guide for Raising a Healthy Baby.

 The kits are natural, safe, non-toxic and plant-based!
 Each kit contains the product ingredients, DIY recipes, Women for a Healthy Environment educational brochure, and WHE's Top Twelve Toxins to avoid wallet card.
 This is the perfect gift for someone who wants to go green, but needs a little help!
 The kits are only $10.70 each (plus S & H).
-To purchase your kit today, call us at 412-420-2290 or email info@WomenForAHealthyEnvironment.org!
+To purchase your kit today, click on this link, call us at 412-420-2290 or email info@WomenForAHealthyEnvironment.org!